bastibe/SoundCard/README.md

 * Windows/WASAPI does not support channel maps beyond reordering.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.
 * Documentation is not great yet.
 This will be improved in the future.
+* Windows/WASAPI silently ignores the blocksize.
+The reason for this is still unknown.

+## Changelog

+- 2018-04-25 implements fixed block sizes when recording (thank you, Pariente Manuel!)

 ## License